szegedai/SHunQA/setupguide.md

 Copy the password to [.env](.env) -> `ELASTIC_PASSWORD`

-Generate Service token for Kibana if you want use the Kibana on web:
+Generate Service token for Kibana if you want use the Kibana on web, otherwise the next two command are not necessary.

 ```shell
 elasticsearch-service-tokens create elastic/kibana kibana-token